High Protein “Rice” Krispy Treats

 Did you make this recipe?Mention @proteindeficient.vegan

-These are literally the PERFECT high protein snack!
-They taste just like rice krispy treats, but are packed with protein!
-They have about the same amount of protein as most of the protein bars you’ll find, but you can make this at home with three ingredients in under 5 minutes.
+These High Protein “Rice” Crispy Treats are literally the PERFECT protein snack!
+They taste just like rice crispy treats, but are packed with protein!
+They have about the same amount of protein as most of the protein bars you’ll find, but you can make this at home with three ingredients in under 5 minutes (and, honestly, they taste better than any protein bars I’ve tried).
 High Protein “Rice” Krispy Treats might be my favorite high protein treat of all time!

 Ingredients